timogcgn/HTELWEK/Parameter_search/Optimizer_Tool_README.txt

 - eta (int): if dist is undefined, the distribution will be set to centered_binom_search(eta) by default.
 Set to 3 by default.
 - d (int): denotes the depth of the search tree and the table.
 By default set to 4.
 - dist (array): Distribution to be displayed in the table.
 If left [], automatically assumes that the distribution is centered_binom_search(eta).
-- treatzero (str): Denotes how zeroes will be displayed in the table.
+- treatzero (str): Denotes how parameters values zero will be displayed in the table.
 By default set to " ".
 - ifthrees (bool): If True, parameters eps[30,j], eps[31,j], eps[32,j], eps[33,j] will be displayed in the table.
 Set to False if parameters are Rep-2 parameters only.
 - ifcolor (bool): If True, every second column will be gray.
 By default set to True.
 - iftop, ifbottom (bool): These two boolean values denote whether or not the top and bottom of the table will be printed.
-If multiple epsilon parameter sets are to be displayed, it is recommended to set both to false and print the top and bottom separately.
+If multiple epsilon parameter sets are to be displayed, it is recommended to set both to false and print the top and bottom separately (see 6.2.).
+By default set to False.

+--- 6.2.
+PRINT TOP/BOTTOM ---

+If the table that is to be printed only has one distribution and one parameter set that is to be printed, it is easier to set iftop, ifbottom to True.
+Otherwise, the top and bottom part of the LaTeX code can be printed out by using the command printtop(ifthrees=True, ifcolor=True) and printbottom().
+These return the top and bottom part of the table's LaTeX code, respectively.
+The parameters of printtop work the same way as their tableprint counterparts.